-This is what someone had to say about George in an encouraging card received soon after he died suddenly, on Boxing Day, two years ago today, at the age of 56…
+This is what someone had to say about George in an encouraging card received soon after he died suddenly, on Boxing Day, 2013, at the age of 56…

 The card reads like this: “Remembering his smile and his funny sense of humour.
 He has left his mark here & especially at the way he dealt with his long term illness.
 He was a man of courage and he was full of love for God.”

 My reflections today are of a man I shared my life with for three decades.
-This is the second anniversary of his death and grief is ever so raw.
+Each Boxing Day the anniversary of his death and grief is ever so raw.
 Still.
 How can you forget someone like that?
 How can you cease to talk about someone, as if they never existed?
 You see people grieve in different ways, some want to talk and reflect, others don’t.
-A fellow ‘blogger’ describes it aptly, this grieving process from a Christian perspective: Raw grief.
-Raw hope. (https://rawgriefrawhope.wordpress.com)
+A fellow ‘blogger’ describes it aptly, this grieving process from a Christian perspective: Raw Grief.
+Raw Hope

 Take care, till next time.